This is a contributor’s article from Jenny Holt.

 You can strengthen your network by reaching out and offering your writing skills, which will lead to completed jobs to add to your resume.

 Then, you can distribute your enhanced resume to recruiters who will recognize your established network and be impressed by the freelancing experience you’ve had as a result of these connections.
+To professionally present your strengths in the freelancing field, use an ATS resume template.

 Companies looking to outsource their writing to freelancers will appreciate your work and dedication to writing as shown on your blog.